liuquande/FedDG-ELCFS/README.md

    <img src="figure/demo.png" width="600"/>
 </p>

-2. prepare the dataset and save the samples from each client as npy, then extract the amplitude spectrum of each local dataset with the function in ``prepare_dataset.py``:
+2. prepare the dataset, then extract the amplitude spectrum of each local dataset with the function in ``prepare_dataset.py``:

-3. organize the dataset of each client as:
+3. organize the dataset of local clients as (the data is saved as numpy array):
    ```
      ├── dataset
         ├── client1
            ├── data_npy
-               ├── sample1, sample2, xxxx
+               ├── sample1.npy, sample2.npy, xxxx
            ├── freq_amp_npy
-               ├── amp_sample1, amp_sample2, xxxx
+               ├── amp_sample1.npy, amp_sample2.npy, xxxx
         ├── clientxxx
         ├── clientxxx
    ```